 A.You can, but you must wait the recommended reapplication interval (i.e. if the label states apply in 7 to 14 days then you should reapply in that amount of time).

 Q. I have insects as well as fungus on my plant.
 Can I mix an insecticide with the fungicide?

 A. Please consider using products that are already formulated for both insect and disease control like All Seasons Oil, Bon-Neem, Citrus Fruit & Nut Orchard Spray, Dragoon Dust, Fruit Tree & Plant Guard, Fruit Tree Spray, Garden Dust, Neem Oil, Tomato & Vegetable 3 in 1, Rose Rx 3 in 1, Rose Shield or Rose Rx Systemic Drench, instead of mixing.

 Q. My plants have blight.
 What should I do?

-A. Contact your local nursery or cooperative extension for help in properly diagnosing the type of blight you have.
+A. Contact your Lawn and Garden Center, Nursery or Cooperative Extension for help in properly diagnosing the type of blight you have.
 Next, select a fungicide that lists that type of blight with the plant variety you are applying the product to.